 image

 Did you know that you and your family can learn how to keep bees yourself?
-More individuals and families are learning beekeeping, both to save the bees and to enjoy local honey, with its allergy-fighting properties.The American Beekeeping Federation (ABF) hosts an annual conference to teach beekeeping, but you don't have to attend a conference to learn.
-If you can master the basics, the bees will do the rest.
+More individuals and families are learning beekeeping, both to save the bees and to enjoy local honey, with its allergy-fighting properties.The Related: 16 Best Mosquito Trap Ideas That Will Catch 1,000's of Mosquitos Every Night

 Reason 5: You can also adopt a hive and get free honey for your support.

+If you don't have time to learn beekeeping, you can still support the bees by contacting your local beekeeping association to adopt a hive.
 Reason 6: If humans were dying out, we'd want our fellow creatures to pitch in to save us!

 Reason 7: Bees have been named one of "Earth's most invaluable species."